-The health insurance must not be used for funding the necessary infrastructure (for example in the form of investment contributions or initial funding), since the law allows and requires that medical services be reimbursed exclusively.
+Health insurers should not be called upon to finance the necessary infrastructure (for instance in the form of investment contributions or initial funding), because the law stipulates that insurance may and should only pay for medical services.

 In general terms, health literacy can be understood as the ability of an individual to make decisions in their day-to-day lives that have a positive impact on their health.
 It is an essential requirement in the perception of personal responsibility, and should enable everyone to understand health-related information and take responsibility for their own health.

 It is for this reason that health literacy among the population should be improved.

 In 2017 each premium payer shall pay CHF 3.60 and starting from 2018 CHF 4.80 p.a. to the foundation Health Promotion Switzerland.
 This foundation is responsible for the development and implementation of health promotion and prevention programmes.
 No provision is made for further financing from the basic insurance.
 In 2012 the Federal Council failed to introduce a comprehensive law on prevention.
 Nevertheless, prevention should be intensified in the area of non-transmissible chronic diseases.
 It is assumed that a more intensive prevention could have a positive impact on the health condition of chronically ill patients and on the constant increase in costs in the health system.